Symptoms of a Drug Prescription

 Key Tips for Your Journey to Wellness:

-• Acknowledge everyone is different.
+• Acknowledge that everyone is different

-• Trust yourself.
+• Trust your instincts

-• Believe in yourself.
+• Believe in yourself

-• Keep moving forward no matter how hard it may be.
+• Keep moving forward no matter how hard it may be

 Just a thought!